Polish court blocks extradition of Ukrainian suspected in Nord Stream pipeline blasts and frees him

 WARSAW, Poland (AP) — A Polish court on Friday blocked the extradition to Germany of a Ukrainian man suspected of involvement in the 2022 attack on the Nord Stream gas pipelines and ordered his release, a ruling that was welcomed by Poland's prime minister.

-The 46-year-old suspect, who has been identified only as Volodymyr Z. in line with local privacy rules, was arrested near Warsaw Sept.
+Volodymyr Zuravlov, 46, was arrested near Warsaw Sept.
 30 on a German warrant.
 German prosecutors have described him as a trained diver and allege that he was part of a group that placed explosives on the pipelines near the Danish island of Bornholm three years ago.

 The Warsaw District Court rejected his extradition on Friday and ordered his immediate release.